Louretta/Aws-cost-optimization-Automation/README.md

-This project implements a comprehensive AWS cost management and resource optimization solution using Infrastructure as Code
+This project implements a comprehensive AWS cost management and resource optimization solution using Infrastructure as Code curated by myself
 ![diagram 3](https://github.com/user-attachments/assets/fa3fb434-0f67-45fb-aea6-ef2e95b568da)

 Automating tasks like tagging, monitoring, cost analysis, and optimization, you can ensure more efficient, accurate, and cost-effective management of your resources.
 It's a smart approach that frees up your time to focus on more strategic activities